zhijieshi/cse3666/code-examples/routine-operations.md

     lb      t2, 0(s1)       # signed byte
 ```

-We can use `la` pseudoinstructin to put an address in a register.
+We can use `la` pseudoinstruction to put an address in a register.

 ```
     # suppose var is a variable defined in data section